Methodology

 Students in the HESA ‘Student’ and ‘Student Alternative’ records were included if they met the following criteria:

-• The student is included in the standard registration population.
+• The student is included in the standard registration population (opens in a new tab).

 • The student is studying at a Higher Education Provider based in the UK.